Cycling74/n4m-examples/README.md

-# n4m-examples
+# Node For Max Examples

-Repository of examples for the usage of the Node For Max package.
+Hey Maxers!
+This repository contains many examples of how to use the Node For Max package in your Max patches.
+Some were created by Cycling '74, but others are from the Max community!
+We welcome community contributions and have included a guide on [how to add your own example](#adding-your-own-example).

 ## List of Examples: